 This makes it the perfect time to experiment and to pursue those ideas that have been parked on the back of happy profitability.

 Reverse Your Thinking

 In recent years and particularly in the IT and tech sectors, nimble startups have illustrated the immense value of looking at problems in the reverse.
 Essentially, this means taking a business problem and trying to solve it in the exact opposite way that logic dictates.
 Take Uber, for example.

 The natural approach to solving the problem of moving more people around more efficiently would be to purchase and operate more vehicles on the road.
 Their solution was, in fact, the reverse of this.
-They chose to not own any vehicles, and to instead create software that connects autonomous drivers with people in close proximity.
+They chose to not own any vehicles and to instead create software that connects autonomous drivers with people nearby.
 In difficult times, businesses across all sectors and of every size can undoubtedly benefit from this way of thinking.

 What is the current business approach to the core problem, and what if we were to do the exact opposite?
 Many case studies have shown us that going against the grain in a hard business environment can lead to enormous success.

 On the flip side, continuing with business as usual, and ignoring market changes, can quickly lead to large-scale failure.
 This was the enduring lesson that companies such as Kodak and Nokia have taught us – fallen empires that failed to ask the right questions.

 When faced with a slowing market and falling profits, most SMEs immediately look to cut costs and negotiate ‘better’ prices with their suppliers and service providers.
 Often, however, this fixation on cost can be damaging to the business in the short and long term.

 In difficult times, the focus should be on soliciting greater value from existing suppliers and systems, not simply slashing costs.
 Nowhere is this more evident than with current technology.